| |

 brought him the burden of morality, which in turn could only be borne

-—Ray Huang on Hai Jui in 1587: A Year of No Significance
+by enlightenment."—Ray Huang on Hai Jui in 1587: A Year of No Significance

 "The